 From Temple Meads station exit via the main entrance – where the taxi rank is – and take the pavement to your right.
 Continue walking towards the main road and the entrance to Engine Shed is on your right.

 Visit Bristol have arranged special rates available to conference delegates travelling at any time to Bristol Temple Meads.

 We strongly recommend that you use public transport, your feet or two wheels, but if you need to come by car there are numerous car parks within very easy walking distance.
 Try the Travel West car park finder with our postcode BS1 6QH.

-Directions from M32: Carry straight on from the end of the M32 bearing left at Cabot Circus (following signs to Bristol Temple Meads).
-You soon come to a roundabout where you should take the underpass and follow through to the next roundabout, taking the 2nd exit.
+To the visitor parking – bookable in advance by emailing Reception.
+When you get into the city, follow signs to Bristol Temple Meads.
+You will come to the Temple Gate roundabout – stay in the far lefthand lane for A4.
 Immediately after that roundabout and just before the left turn that is Station Approach, you will see the 1840’s facade of Engine Shed.
+The parking spaces are just past the Boxworks shipping containers and before Yurt Lush.
 The entrance is at the front of the building on Station Approach.

 If you would like a more leisurely arrival from within Bristol to Engine Shed, why not use Bristol Ferry Boats daily ferry service which alights at Temple Quay, a ten minute walk away.

 There is motorcycle parking (uncovered) in the short term car park in the central station forecourt, on Station Approach.
 There is covered motorcycle parking at the end of the Digby-Wyatt shed: Ride up Station Approach and take the left, through the archway which has “Passenger Shed” written above it.
 Through the arch, turn right then left out of the shed.
 Turn right immediately and then, taking care for pedestrians, turn right into the other end of the shed.